ongunm/VU-Campusnet/README.md

 Red Hat Enterprise Linux (RHEL) and its derivatives (such as CentOS, Rocky Linux, and AlmaLinux) Manjaro (GNOME and KDE editions; minimal editions may not include it)

-If your distro is not included simply install networkmanager.
+If your distro is not included, simply install "networkmanager".
 The script itself doesnt offer networkmanager installation if not found.
+To forget and re-establish login credentials, just run the script again.